Taxation of Crypto assets

 This article explains how capital allowance effects capital gains calculations.

 A common occurrence in trading businesses is sale of plant & machinery or vehicles used in the business.
-Rules shown below are applicable both in moveable and fixed plant & machinery.
+Rules shown below are applicable both in moveable and fixed plant & machinery for a business following accrual based accounting , for business following cash basis see Bonus point 4 below.

 Two scenarios could happen: